Loading...

 Portion Control

-Start by reducing the portion size of oats you consume, as smaller portions can lead to smaller glucose responses.
+Start by reducing the portion size of oats you consume.
+Smaller portions can lead to a more gradual release of glucose into the bloodstream.

 Add Protein